 Every year the calendar sells out!
 To be sure you get as many as you need for personal use or for friends, family and clients, let me know.

 This is my 8th year to offer a beautiful calendar of heavy card-stock that shares 12 of my paintings.
 Many of the images in the calendar have been accepted to international and national juried art exhibitions, solo shows and printed works--some even won awards!!
 This is the most reasonable way to enjoy my art work--every day!

 My New Year's Resolution is to paint one work each week which means I have a lot to choose from when selecting the calendar images.
 Those on my calendar email list (see the home page of the website) automatically receive a calendar notification each year.

 I don't have pay pal installed on the webpage so you need to contact me directly for purchases: firstname.lastname@example.org

 The calendar is wire-bound, printed on heavy 100# stock paper, has a punched hole for hanging on the wall and when open measures 17" x 11".
 Most of the US holidays are included.
 There is range of subjects: figures, landscapes, florals and more--most from my travels.

 The gallery below shows the images.
 And...if you really like a particular image, you can order a canvas print.
 They have been very popular and I just charge $100 over my cost.
 The canvas prints don't require framing or matting.
 They are generally $160-$280 depending on the size of 16 x 20 upwards.
-Of course, if you want the original, some are still available but they cost more!
+Of course, if you want the original, some images are still available--ask for pricing.

 2017 GALLERY OF CALENDAR IMAGES